bndtblds/silent-relay/docs/DEVELOPMENT.md

 ## Run the tests first

-The quickest way to verify the checkout is:
+The quickest way to verify the working tree is:

 ```sh
 uv run pytest